thingbound/discovery/README.md

 ## API

-Two basic functionality of a discovery instance is exposed via the type `Discovery`:
+The basic functionality of a discovery instance is exposed via the type `ServiceDiscovery`:

 ```typescript
 const discovery = new DiscoveryInstanceHere();